The Humours of Oxford

 The Humours of Oxford is a 1730 comedy play by the British writer James Miller.
 It was Miller's debut play, inspired by his time at Wadham College, and proved popular.
 The plot is set around Oxford University and portrays the academics as overindulging in port wine.
 William Hogarth designed the frontispiece of the published version of the play.

-The original cast included John Mills as Colonel Truelove, Robert Wilks as Gainlove, Roger Bridgewater as Shamwell, John Harper as Haughty, Benjamin Griffin as Conundrum, Colley Cibber as Apeall, William Mills as Vice Chancellor, James Oates as Dash, Henry Norris as Timothy, John Roberts as Old Apeall and Mary Porter as Lady Science, Anne Oldfield as Clarinda and, Kitty Clive as Kitty, Hester Santlow as Victoria.
+The original cast included John Mills as Colonel Truelove, Robert Wilks as Gainlove, Roger Bridgewater as Shamwell, John Harper as Haughty, Benjamin Griffin as Conundrum, Colley Cibber as Appeall, William Mills as Vice Chancellor, James Oates as Dash, Henry Norris as Timothy, John Roberts as Old Appeall and Mary Porter as Lady Science, Anne Oldfield as Clarinda and, Kitty Clive as Kitty, Hester Santlow as Victoria.
 The published version of the play was dedicated to the diplomat and politician Lord Chesterfield.